palianytsia/palianytsia.github.io/README.md

   executors with message broker.

 ### Playtech • Kyiv, Ukraine • 2012 – 2013
 Joined Playtech, world's largest online gaming and sports betting software supplier, in 2012 as a __Java Developer__.
-Although initially assigned to work on slot machine games for mobile devices, shortly after (as a result of clean and maintainable code) was asked to join Mobile Core team to help them develop tools & libraries used by other teams in game development.

-- Worked on UI components, event model, animation, asset management;
+Worked in Mobile Core team on tools & libraries used by other teams in game development, e.g. UI components, event model, animation and asset management.

 - Defined and implemented heap-based event propagation model;
-- Decoupled event model for different environments (click vs touch) with Abstract Factory pattern;
 - Applied algorithms from computational geometry.

 ### Frmwrk • Kyiv, Ukraine • 2011 – 2012